exercism/v3/languages/java/exercises/concept/strings/.docs/introduction.md

 ```

 Strings are manipulated by calling the string's methods.
 Once a string has been constructed, its value can never change.
 Any methods that appear to modify a string will actually return a new string.
+The `String` class provides some _static_ methods to transform the strings.